 Despite all of this, it’s extremely important that you understand your home insurance policy.
 And that means reading your policy carefully.
-Thing is, your policy is an important legal document that defines the agreement between the insurance company and you (the insured.)
+Thing is, your policy is an important document that defines the agreement between the insurance company and you (the insured.)
 There are a ton of important details about your coverage, your obligations, and exclusions packed into that paperweight.
 And those details could mean the difference between something being covered…and something not being covered.

 At any rate, to help you understand how your policy is broken down, we’ve laid it out section by section below.